-- Final Environmental Assessment – FONSI/ROD for North Texas Optimization of the Airspace and Procedures in the Metroplex (North Texas OAPM) (June 2013)
+- Final Environmental Assessment – FONSI/ROD for Atlanta, Georgia; Optimization of the Airspace and Procedures in the Metroplex (signed July 31, 2014)

-- Final Environmental Assessment – FONSI/ROD for the Houston Optimization of Airspace and Procedures in the Metroplex (OAPM) (signed June 13, 2013)
+- Final Environmental Assessment – FONSI/ROD for Northern California; Optimization of the Airspace and Procedures in the Metroplex (signed July 22, 2014)

 FAA's airspace redesign efforts are important to enhance capacity and meet the demand for air travel, which is rebounding to levels experienced in 2000.
 Airspace redesign efforts have played and will continue to play a critical role in enhancing capacity, transitioning to more flexible routing, and reducing delays.